 Students enrolled in Associate Degree Nursing and Allied Health programs are required to maintain full-time academic status.
 Noncompliance with this policy may result in dismissal from the program.
-Full-time students are defined in accordance with Pearl River Community College?s policy, as students enrolled in a minimum of twelve semester hours in a regular term.
+Full-time students are defined in accordance with Pearl River Community College Fs policy as students enrolled in a minimum of twelve semester hours in a regular term.
+Students enrolled in Barbering, Early Childhood Education Technology, and all Health Related Programs are subject to testing for controlled substances.